 What If I Am Charged With Driving While Ability Impaired By Drugs?

 It is important to know that the state does not need a chemical test to prosecute a driver for driving while ability impaired by alcohol.
 The state can also prosecute a driver for driving while ability impaired by drugs, or DWAI-Drugs.
 In a DWAI-Drugs case, the state only needs to prove that the driver had been using drugs and that the consumption “impaired” the driver’s ability to operate the vehicle.
-To discuss your legal options with an experienced defense attorney, contact a White Plains defense attorney for DWAI-Drugs at Greenspan & Greenspan in White Plains or New City.
+To discuss your legal options with an experienced defense attorney, contact a White Plains defense attorney for DWAI-Drugs at Greenspan & Greenspan P.C. in White Plains or New City.

 Two Types Of ‘Ability Impaired’ Laws With Very Different Consequences